seguinleo/WindowsBestPractices/README.md

 * Configure your browser to block third-party cookies and use HTTPS only
 * Use a custom DNS (DoH, in Windows settings) like [Quad9](https://www.quad9.net) or [Mullvad](https://mullvad.net/fr/help/dns-over-https-and-dns-over-tls/) rather than the local provider one for more security and privacy
 * Enable Bitlocker with TPM 2.0 on the Pro version of Windows to encrypt drive data and secure your files (Right click on a drive - Enable Bitlocker)
-> __WARNING__ Be sure to back up the BitLocker recovery key to a cloud or external drive!
+> **Warning** Be sure to back up the BitLocker recovery key to a cloud or external drive!
 * Use [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB) to control all your RGB components through a single software.
 Thus, we avoid software like Razer Synapse or MSI Dragon Center which use a lot of resources in the background

 ## Conclusion